 More on this at: https://opinions.clovisstar.com/trolls

 While he has multiple of these charges on his record, I will say that he was only convicted of one each.
-I can also say that none of his charges have anything to do with me.
+I can also say that none of his charges have anything to do with me, I have never once called the police on him.
 When the police have asked me (after he sent them to me), if I want to press charges, I have declined.
 I have that evidence of a police interaction where I declined to press charges here;

 However, the interesting thing to me was that he was getting charges several times a year, up until the point where it is clear he was offering up information to the police on other people, which was the third charge I listed “Making false accusations”.